Wanjiru-M/fundamentals-assignment/README.md

 # fundamentals-assignment
 Group Website Project
-Description
+Description:
 This website project was created as part of a school assignment.
 The goal was to collaborate and apply our web development skills to create a functional and visually appealing website.

-Features
+Features:
 Responsive design for optimal viewing on multiple devices Clean and user-friendly interface
 Relevant and well-organized content
-Technologies Used
+Technologies Used:
 HTML
 CSS
-Contributors
+Contributors:
-Student Vincent Kyalo
+(i)Student;Vincent Kyalo
-Student Lennox Odhiambo
+(ii)Student;Lennox Odhiambo
-Student Dennis Chege
+(iii)Student;Dennis Chege

-Acknowledgments
+Acknowledgments:
 We would like to acknowledge the support and guidance of our instructor and the resources provided by our school.